wi1k1n/shape_cutter/README.md

 - Optimizing multiple cuts
 - ~~GUI help -> make terminal functional~~ Upd: not related anymore
 - GUI instead of drawing closed poly, draw it smarter: closed segment with gray dashed line, and a separate color for the last segment (to cursor)
+	- R should reset shape position (similar to how Alt+R resets rotation)
 	- Get rid of self-intersections!
 	- Probably draw vertices as well (custom 'selected' state instead of the default one)
 - ~~Add 'm' for moving shapes, 'del' for deleting them (instead of Esc, which should be only used for stopping current shape)~~